connormcole/Covid_Research_Project/README.md

 HA2.3: Vaccination does reduce death rates.
  ### Data Sources
+The two sources we have picked are:

+https://covidactnow.org/data-api

+https://www.littler.com/publication-press/publication/facing-your-face-mask-duties-list-statewide-orders

-The two sources we have picked are https://covidactnow.org/data-api https://www.littler.com/publication-press/publication/facing-your-face-mask-duties-list-statewide-orders The COVID act now data API contains information about all states' vaccination numbers.
+The COVID act now data API contains information about all states' vaccination numbers.
 Ratio of vaccines to the population as well as number of vaccines administered.
 The team will create a database that would have information from above sources and run report sorted by states overall performance on different factors.

 We will be using data from March 01, 2021 to February 28, 2022 and analyze trend over a year.

 ## Team and Roles